Undertale Soundtrack

 Undertale Soundtrack is a soundtrack album by Toby Fox, released in 2015 for the video game Undertale.
 Composed entirely with FL Studio, it was inspired by music from Super Nintendo Entertainment System role-playing games.

-It was released by video game music label Materia Collective in 2015.
+It was released by video game music label Materia Collective on September 15, 2015.
+The track "Megalovania" has become one of the most popular video game songs.

 The reception has been well received by critics as part of the success of the game, in particular for its use of various leitmotifs for the various characters used throughout various tracks.
+The soundtrack has been hailed as one of the best video game soundtracks ever made.

 Development

+Toby Fox in 2016, and him playing the piano in 2012.

 The game's soundtrack was entirely composed by Toby Fox with FL Studio.
-A self-taught musician, he composed most of the tracks with little iteration; the game's main theme, "Undertale", was the only song to undergo multiple iterations in development.
+A self-taught musician, he composed most of the tracks with little iteration; the song that plays in the final location before fighting Asgore, "Undertale", was the only song to undergo multiple iterations in development.

 The soundtrack was inspired by music from Super Nintendo Entertainment System role-playing games—such as EarthBound and Live A Live—bullet hell series Touhou Project, the chiptune band Anamanaguchi, as well as the webcomic Homestuck, for which Fox provided some of the music.
 Fox also stated that he tries to be inspired by all music he listens to, particularly those in video games.
+Another example is the video game Off, which Fox states inspired the use of jazz in the composition of "Ghost Fight".

 According to Fox, over 90% of the songs were composed specifically for the game.
-"Megalovania", the song used during the boss battle against Sans, had previously been used within Homestuck and in one of Toby Fox's EarthBound ROM hacks.
+"Megalovania", the song used during the boss battle against Sans, had previously been used within Homestuck and in one of Toby Fox's EarthBound ROM hacks, called Earthbound: Halloween Hack.
 For each section of the game, Fox composed the music prior to programming, as it helped "decide how the scene should go".

-He initially tried using the music tracker FamiTracker to compose the soundtrack, but found it difficult to use.
+He initially tried using the music tracker FamiTracker to compose the soundtrack, but found it difficult to use, claiming that he does not like trackers and that he "never found them very intuitive".
 He ultimately decided to play segments of the music separately, and connect them on a track.
 To celebrate the first anniversary of the game, Fox released five unused musical works on his blog in 2016.
 Four of the game's songs were released as official downloadable content for the Steam version of Taito's Groove Coaster.